luongdang1/Face-Recognition-Attendance-System/README.md

-AI-Powered Facial Recognition Attendance System
+# AI-Powered Facial Recognition Attendance System
-📅 February 2025 – March 2025
-🔧 Technologies: Python, C/C++, MTCNN, MobileFaceNet, SQLite, Flask, Raspberry Pi 4

-# 📌 Overview
+# Overview
 This is a lightweight and efficient AI-powered attendance system built to run on Raspberry Pi 4, combining real-time face detection, recognition, and local attendance logging with a user-friendly dashboard.
 The system is designed for offline use, low power, and limited-resource environments like classrooms or small office setups.

-# 🧠 Architecture
+# Architecture
 ## 1. Face Detection

 [1] ![image](https://github.com/user-attachments/assets/16b6fe2b-5b3c-4160-a135-c0583097e31b)